SlashDB/timesheet-demo/README.md

 and on the fly do some resource authorization.
 Also we need to provide a way to create and authenticate *timesheet* app users.

-In my setup, this proxy-like app will have 4 endpoints.
+In my setup, this app will have 4 endpoints.
 ```
 /          - the SlashDB proxy
 /app/      - the frontend app itself